org-roam/org-roam-bibtex/README.md

 Configuration
 ---------------

-See [the ORB Manual](doc/orb-manual.org) for configuration options and advanced usage.
+See [the Org Roam BibTeX Manual](doc/orb-manual.org) for configuration options and advanced usage.

 Community